HetPatel2/PatelUX/items/movie.md

-## This I an app that helped the users look and save movies they would ike to see in the further.
-The app have many ways the app for the users to connect with other user that like the movie.
-They can look for movies and switch between each movies.
+## This I an app that helped the users look and save movies they would like to see in the future.
+The app has many ways to connect with another user who wants the movie.
+They can look for films and switch between each film.
 Below are bits of the app design.